Adi7hyanSnair/Car-Diagnostic-Tool/README.md

 Simulation Game because I was Not that much Confident in doing this project as this project was harder that the others and it will cost my time.
 As A First year B. Tech
 Computer Science Engineering (AI) student The hardet thing I went through was managing my time.

-Finally I was stuck at the remaing 2 topics which are Car Te;emetry System and Car Diagnostic Tool
+Finally I was stuck at the remaing 2 topics which are Car Telemetry System and Car Diagnostic Tool
 #### Car Telemetry System
 A car telemetry system is like a remote monitoring system for your car.
 It uses sensors and software to: